bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 </td><td>

 Spends some time freeing some of the RAM currently blocked by the server owner.
-Must target a directly connected server.
+Must target an authenticated and directly connected server.

 The amount of ram recovered scales with charisma and the number of threads used.

 </td></tr>